This post may contain affiliate links. Please read our disclosure policy.

 - Add pear vodka, sugar, juiced lemon, apple juice, and cranberry juice to a cocktail shaker filled with ice.
 Cover and shake to combine.

-- Pour martini into 2 glasses, and decorate with sliced pear.
+- Pour the mixture into two glasses, and decorate each chilled martini glass with a sliced pear.

 How to Store and Make Ahead

 - How Long Can You Keep This In The Fridge?
-Vodka can be kept in the fridge indefinitely, but since this has apple juice, it can only be kept for 7-10 days.
-If you plan to store it, do not shake it over ice, just mix all the ingredients together and shake it over ice when you’re ready to serve.
+Vodka can be kept in the fridge or freezer indefinitely, but since this cocktail mixture has apple juice, it can only be kept for 7-10 days.
+Store in an airtight container.
+If you plan to store it, do not shake it over ice; mix all the ingredients together and shake it over ice when you’re ready to serve.

-- Make-Ahead Tips: This is best to make fresh!
-You can mix the martini ingredients together, add ice and garnish once you’re ready to drink it.
+- Make-Ahead Tips: This is best made fresh!
+Mix the martini ingredients together, add ice, and garnish once you’re ready to drink it.

 Pear Martini